saasforge/open-source-saas-boilerpate/src/modules/fileUploader/Readme.md

 ### Props:
 - **src** - URL to the file to show
-- **showFileName** - bool, if you want the file name to be shown (true by default)
-- **noFileText** - the text that should be shown if no file is selected and showFileName is true ('No file selected' by default)
 - **previewWidth** - width of preview image
 - **previewHeight** - height of preview image
 - **previewIsRound** - false or true (false by default)
-- **generateIdName** - false or true (false by default), indicates if the module should generate ID name for a newly uploaded image
+- **generateIdName** - false or true (false by default), indicates if the module should generate ID name for the newly uploaded image
+- **folderName** - subBucket (or subfolder) on AWS to upload files to
+- **deleteFileHandler** - a function to handle the deleting file from the server.
+This component provides deleting itself, and notify the handler about this fact for it to update the database.
+It passes result and url of the image
+- **showModalOnClick** - if true, shows the modal on image click with bigger image.
+By default is true
+- **filesChangeHandler** - pointer to the function that will be called if user selected a new picture(s)
-- **uploadOnSelection** - if true (false by default), the upload is executing right after user selects a file
+- **uploadOnSelection** - if true, the files should be uploaded immediatelly after selection.
+False by default
+- **defaultIcon** - fontawesom icon name (without "fa").
+If not specified, the component's default icon is used.
-- **showAlert** - indicates if component should show its own alert with the upload success or not (true by default).
+- **showAlert** - if true show the component's alert.
+False by default.